The major web browsers' privacy goals will significantly impact advertising measurement and possibly eliminate cross-channel attribution.

-The goal is to ensure that Chrome can isolate a user’s activity within Chrome and usually per first-party website; the website the user is currently visiting.
-The challenge is that advertisers have poured money into online advertising because of the ability to measure ad effectiveness across sites, and removing the ability to attribute ad effectiveness across sites might cause advertisers to only fund a small number of sites.
-Chrome, and Google, recognize that a large part of the diversity of the web owes to the ease in which a new website can quickly monetize content and removing cross-site attribution would reduce the amount of new websites.
+The goal is to ensure that Chrome can isolate a user’s activity within Chrome.
+Usually, per a first-party website, the website the user is visiting.
+The challenge is that advertisers have poured money into online advertising because of the ability to measure ad effectiveness across sites.
+This removes the ability to attribute ad effectiveness across sites and might cause advertisers to only fund a few sites.
+Chrome, and Google, recognize that a large part of the diversity of the web owes to the ease with which a new website can quickly monetize content.
+Removing cross-site attribution would reduce the number of new websites.

-What Do the Browsers Have in Common?
+What Do Web Browsers Have in Common?

 Each web browser comes at the issue of privacy a bit differently.
 Still, they converge in one essential respect: to isolate a user’s activity on one web property to only the browser and that web property.
 This means that cross-site linking of individual users is in the path of the browser bulldozer and won’t survive the next few years.
 Without cross-site linking of ad exposure and conversion, determining where to spend ad dollars will become increasingly difficult for brands that want to buy ads across the web or support smaller websites.